-A deferred tax asset is not recognised in the 2021 Solvency II balance sheet as there is insufficient evidence at the reporting date in relation to the timing of the future economic benefits for the utilisation of the cumulative tax losses.
-This position will be reviewed when profits are reported in future periods.
+A deferred tax asset is not recognised in the 2022 Solvency II balance sheet as there is insufficient evidence at the reporting date in relation to the timing of the future economic benefits for the utilisation of the cumulative tax losses.
+This position is not expected to change during run-off.